kevinjunsang/c_projects/asgn3/README.md

-# Assignment 3 - Sorting: Putting your affairs in order
+# Sorting: Putting your affairs in order

 ## Short Description
 Perform four different sorting algorithms.
 Run sorting algorithms and view number of comparisons and moves